Commercial content | 18+ | T&C's Apply

 Ten players have made more than 400 appearances for Southampton Football Club.
 In descending order, these are Terry Paine, Mick Channon, Nick Holmes, Matt Le Tissier, Tommy Traynor, Jason Dodd, Bert Shelley, Eric Day, Claus Lundekvam and John Sydenham.

-Claude Puel is the eleventh Southampton manager in nine years.
+Hughes is the thirteenth Southampton manager in ten years.

 The most successful Southampton manager is arguably Lawrie McMenemy.
 McMenemy won the club’s first and only FA Cup, also leading his team to a League Cup final along with a European adventure.

 The most successful Southampton manager in terms of games to wins ratio (with over 30 games managed) is Nigel Adkins, who maintained a win ratio of 54.03%, after winning 67 of his 124 games in charge.
 Southampton’s first three managers, Cecil Knight, Charles Robson and Alfred McMinn all had higher win percentage than Adkins, however none of these managers’s were in control of the club for more than 30 matches.

 Ted Bates managed Southampton Football Club for an incredible 850 matches.
 His tenure began in 1955 and ended in 1973.

 Southampton have only won one major honour in their history.
 The club won their first and only FA Cup in 1976.
 They were also runners-up in this competition on three occasions, in 1900, 1902 and 2003.

 Other honours include the Football League Trophy in 2010, runners-up in the First Division in the 1983/1984 season, Southern League Champions on six occasions, Third Division South winners in the 1921/1922 season and third tier Champions in 1959/1960.